pingcap/tidb.ai/README.md

 ## Roadmap & Timeline

 * [x] Migrate tidb.ai to a TiDB Serverless vector storage instance with indexing capabilities.
 Estimated completion by March 29th.
 * [x] Revise the table structure to accommodate the requirements of the llamaindex's RAG process and successfully integrate llamaindex.
-Target date: April 4th.
+Target date: April 30.
 * [x] Multiple LLM support
-* Conduct tests on Jina.AI's embedding and reranker API functionalities.
-Expected to be done by April 15th.
-* Complete deployment documentation with a target date of April 10th.
-This includes:
+* Local quick deployment before April 30th.
-  * Docker image deployment.
-[Working in Progress]
-  * Self-hosted solutions.
-  * Deployment on Vercel.
-* Adapt the system for AWS Redrock Claude3, with an anticipated completion date of April 15th.
 * Finalize the "How It Works" series of documentation by April 30th.

 ## License